lupyuen/pinephone-nuttx/README.md

 - Increase the PWRKEY delays to 2 seconds.
 Still the same problem.

+TODO: Don't touch PMIC DCDC1.
+Might already be powered on.

 TODO: Why does PH9 STATUS stay High?
 Is it still booting?
 (Needs 30s?)

 TODO: Wait longer for PH9 STATUS to become low (>2.5s), then set PB3 PWRKEY to High.
 (After 30s?)